Community Paramedicine

 • Intravenous (IV) Antibiotic

-It is important to note that the goal of the Community Paramedic Program is not to replace existing health care teams, but rather to support and/or complement existing health care services.
+It is important to note that the goal of the Community Paramedic Program is not to replace existing health care teams, but rather to support or complement existing health care services.